bfelegi1/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

+My name is Brianna Felegi and I am an Assistant Professor of Economics at Virginia Tech.
+I completed my Ph.D. in Economics at the University of Notre Dame in May 2023.
+My primary fields are Applied Microeconomics and Economics of Education.
+My research focuses on evaluating policies intended to increase access to schooling.
 Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 {style="text-align: justify;"}